 New FDA rules for TV drug ads: Simpler language and no distractions

-New rules require drugmakers to be clearer about explaining the risks and side effects of prescription drugs
+Drugmakers are required to be clearer about explaining risks and side effects.

 WASHINGTON -- Those ever-present TV drug ads showing patients hiking, biking or enjoying a day at the beach could soon have a different look: New rules require drugmakers to be clearer and more direct when explaining their medications' risks and side effects.